Choosing a Major: A Guide for Parents and Families

 Ask For Help!

-The Career Development Center is located in Davis Hall, room 216.
+The Lockheed Martin Career Development Center is located in the University Center.
 Career consultants can assist students with their career planning.
-In addition, the Career Development Center manages a database of job postings for part-time jobs while in school, internships and degree required positions for students.
+In addition, we manage a database of job postings for part-time jobs while in school, internships and degree required positions for students.

 Here is some more information on how you can help your student throughout their college years: